 5 Aloha Poke

 Despite its name, Aloha Poke was born far from the islands.
 The concept sprung out of Chicago and now boasts over a dozen locations from Houston to Miami to Washington, DC.
 The vegan options are standard but solid, and the vegan-friendly menu is simple to navigate.
-Opt for marinated tofu over your choice of cauliflower rice, regular rice, or greens, then pile on the avocado, edamame, ginger, scallions, and seaweed salad.
-Sauce-wise, the sweet-and-salty Samurai, pure sesame oil, and citrusy Sesame Vin are all vegan-approved.
+Opt for marinated tofu over your choice of greens, cauliflower rice, brown or white rice, and then pile on the avocado, edamame, ginger, scallions, and seaweed salad.
+Sauce-wise, the sweet-and-salty Samurai, pure sesame oil, and citrusy sesame vinaigrette are all vegan-approved.

 Find out more